SCRT-HQ/VaporShell/docs/glossary/Add-VSAppMeshVirtualRouterVirtualRouterSpec.md

 ## SYNOPSIS
 Adds an AWS::AppMesh::VirtualRouter.VirtualRouterSpec resource property to the template.
-An object representing the specification of a virtual router.
+An object that represents the specification of a virtual router.

 ## SYNTAX